 - Your relationship with your associate may not change once they become your boss.

 I have met some dental Principals who believe their associate has earned a discount on the purchase price of their practice through years of service.
-But we recommend you qualify your associate beyond this.

 I have met even more associates who think they have earned a discount.
 Simply because of their previous loyal service.

 What it is worth remembering is that during those years of service the associate was paid to do a job.
 It is unlikely they worked at a discounted rate of pay.

 Whatever the depth of the relationship, I would always advise the Principal to sell for what the dental practice is worth.
 No one should object to paying the market price for anything.
 Even though they may not want to.